 The skills and knowledge gained from this course will enable you to work in a range of positions in the community that enrich the lives of clients, this may range from offering assistance, counselling, case management and advocating for clients with complex needs to help them maintain a dignified lifestyle.

 Find out more about this rewarding community service course in the tabs below.

 Make a change today for a better tomorrow through the CHC52015 Diploma of Community Services.

 Sometimes all people need is for someone to assist them as much as possible.
 Whether this is through counselling, advocating, or case management, it’s important that clients with complex needs can maintain a dignified lifestyle and therefore receive the help that they need.

-The CHC52015 Diploma of Community Services, specialising in Case Management will therefore provide you with the skills needed to do this.
-You will learn how to work in a range of positions in the community service industry while at the same time be able to pursue a career that will enrich the lives of others.
+By completing the CHC52015 Diploma of Community Services, specialising in Case Management you will learn how to work in a range of positions in the community service industry while at the same time be able to pursue a career that will enrich the lives of others.

 This course is interactive and supportive and includes practical placement so you obtain work experience before completion.
 It also includes extensive trainer support from industry experts to help you achieve your goal of completing.

 Weekly webinars will guide you through the strategies needed to provide a holistic approach to client well-being, and you’ll therefore learn the skills and knowledge needed to continue to build upon while in the workplace, long after your course is over.